 The federal government made it a point throughout the recession to invest in initiatives that would help prevent people from losing their homes.

-Our Los Angeles foreclosure lawyers understand that most of that money went to mortgage servicers and banks that were supposed to use it to implement home loan modifications that would lower principal payments for people‚ thereby making their homes more affordable.
+Our Woodland Hills foreclosure lawyers understand that most of that money went to mortgage servicers and banks that were supposed to use it to implement home loan modifications that would lower principal payments for people‚ thereby making their homes more affordable.

 However‚ a new report issued by a regulator for the Treasury Department’s Troubled Asset Relief Program (also known as TARP)‚ now shows that some $815 million was spent on helping with home loans on which the homeowner has since defaulted.